-Every two years, MDHHS audits the three waiver programs (SEDW, CWP, and HSW) and the ABA program.
+Every two years, MDHHS audits the three waiver programs (Serious Emotional Disturbance Waiver, Children's Waiver Program, and Habilitation Support Waiver) and the Applied Behavior Analysis (ABA) program.
 Quality improvement staff work with the clinical departments to meet the standards MDHHS has set for these programs.
 The 2020 Audit included a review of SEDW, CWP, and HSW.
 CMHA-CEI's ABA program will be reviewed again in 2021.